Satendra Singh Lohiya: Awards

-Satendra received National Award for the Best Sport Person of the Year from the Vice President of India at New Delhi, Award Given by the social justice of india on 3 December 2019.
+Satendra received National Award for the Best Sport Person of the Year from the Vice President of India at New Delhi, Award Given by the social justice of India on 3 December 2019.
 He also received the Tenzing Norgay National Adventure Award 2019.
 Recipient of Outstanding Young Person OF India Award Winner 2021 from President of JCI India in Recognition of Excellence in the Para Swimming Sport.
-Recipient of JCI Gwalior Ratna Alankar 2022 Outstanding Young Person From President JCI Gwalior in Recognition to outstanding person achievement.
+Recipient of JCI Gwalior Ratna Alankar 2022 Outstanding Young Person from President JCI Gwalior in Recognition to outstanding person achievement.

+Divyang Empowerment Khelo Yatra

+Satendra Singh Lohiya led the Sashaktikaran Khelo Yatra to promote equality and dignity for persons with disabilities in India.
+From April 14 to May 3, 2023, he covered 4,320 km from Kanyakumari to Lal Chowk, Kashmir, in 19 days using a specially designed Divyang bike.
+The initiative aimed to raise awareness about Para Sports in rural and urban areas, fostering inclusivity and empowerment for Divyangjan.

+A Life-Changing Approach

+In 2024, a book titled "A Life-Changing Approach" was written on Satendra Singh Lohiya by author Devrishi.
+The book's foreword was penned by P. Narahari, IAS, and it was officially released on February 27, 2024, by Madhya Pradesh Sports Minister Vishwas Sarang.
+The book highlights Satendra's journey, achievements, and contributions to the empowerment of Divyang athletes.